-Word of mouth is the most important traction channel.
+Word of mouth is a very powerful traction channel.
 All of the other channels feed straight back into this channel.
 If you nail this, you have succeeded.

-This is the hardest traction channel to truly master.
-Ironically, it can also be the cheapest.
+Though it’s difficult to get off the ground with this channel, it can also be the cheapest.
 Brands like Facebook, AirBnB, Uber and the more recent Revolut have acquired millions of customers from this channel.

 Research shows that 92% of consumers believe suggestions from friends and families more than advertising.
 If you can get to the point where consumers are actually promoting your product without receiving any benefit, you have successfully started WOM.